Tutorial: Optimizing Injection Molding Parameters

 The Interaction sub-tab shows interaction plots.
 If the two lines in each subplot are roughly parallel, interactions between that factor pair are small.
 The more the lines cross, the larger the interaction.

 In this dataset, lines are nearly parallel across all three factor pairs.
-The p-values for interaction terms in the ANOVA table confirm this.
-If an interaction is significant, examine the cell means in the interaction plot and choose the factor combination that yields the best response.
+If interactions are large, examine the cell means in the interaction plot and choose the factor combination that yields the best response.

 Make Decisions from the Results